mendersoftware/mender-docs/02.Artifacts/01.Building-Mender-Yocto-image/docs.md

 ---
-title: Building a Mender Yocto image
+title: Building a Mender Yocto Project image
 taxonomy:
     category: docs
 ---

-This document outlines the steps needed to build a [Yocto](https://www.yoctoproject.org/?target=_blank) image containing a testable version of the Mender client for both QEMU and BeagleBone.
+This document outlines the steps needed to build a [Yocto Project](https://www.yoctoproject.org/?target=_blank) image containing a testable version of the Mender client for both QEMU and BeagleBone Black.

 !!!
-For testing purposes, prebuilt images for QEMU and BeagleBone are built daily using the master branches.
+For testing purposes, prebuilt images for QEMU and BeagleBone Black are built daily using the master branches.
 If you do not want to build your own images, have a look at the instructions for using the prebuilt images for [QEMU](../../Getting-started/Your-first-update-on-qemu) or [BeagleBone](../../Getting-started/Your-first-update-on-BeagleBone).

 ## What is *meta-mender*?

-[meta-mender](https://github.com/mendersoftware/meta-mender) is a layer that enables the creation of a Yocto image where the Mender client is part of the image.
+[meta-mender](https://github.com/mendersoftware/meta-mender) is a layer that enables the creation of a Yocto Project image where the Mender client is part of the image.
 With Mender installed on the image, you can deploy image updates and benefit from features like automatic roll-back, remote management, logging and reporting.
-The *meta-mender* layer contains all the recipes required to build the Mender Go binary as a part of the Yocto image.
+The *meta-mender* layer contains all the recipes required to build the Mender Go binary as a part of the Yocto Project image.
 It currently supports cross-compiling Mender for ARM devices using Go 1.6.

 In order to support reliable deployments and rollback, Mender requires the [bootloader and partition layout](../../Getting-started/System-requirements#device-partitioning) set up in a specific way.
-Using Yocto makes this integration easier, as the *meta-mender* layer automatically handles all the requirements for building a complete image containing all the required dependencies and configuration.
-If you are already using Yocto in your environment, including this meta layer makes it easy to enable update deployments.
+Using Yocto Project makes this integration easier, as the *meta-mender* layer automatically handles all the requirements for building a complete image containing all the required dependencies and configuration.
+If you are already using Yocto Project in your environment, including this meta layer makes it easy to enable update deployments.

 Detailed instructions and recipes needed for building a self-contained image follow.

 !!!
-For general information about getting started with Yocto, it is recommended to read the [Yocto Project Quick Start guide](http://www.yoctoproject.org/docs/2.1/yocto-project-qs/yocto-project-qs.html).
+For general information about getting started with Yocto Project, it is recommended to read the [Yocto Project Quick Start guide](http://www.yoctoproject.org/docs/2.1/yocto-project-qs/yocto-project-qs.html).

 ##Dependencies